kubevela/kubevela/docs/introduction.md

 ### Kubernetes

-KubeVela can be treated as a special Kubernetes distribution for application management.
+KubeVela can be treated as a special Kubernetes "distribution" that focuses on developers and application management only.
 It leverages the native Kubernetes extensibility to resolve a hard problem - making application management enjoyable in Kubernetes.